inex/ixp-manager-docs-md/docs/install/next-steps.md

 * Automation - if you're so inclined to look at switch automation, see INEX's [templates here](https://github.com/inex/ixp-manager-provisioning) (Arista and Cumulus).

-As you look through the above, do please note that we have giving a lot of presentations over the years and many are linked [here with video](https://www.ixpmanager.org/presentations).
+As you look through the above, do please note that we have given a lot of presentations over the years and many are linked [here with video](https://www.ixpmanager.org/presentations).

 **Happy peering!**